Sony alpha lenses for backpackers & hikers

 If the answer is yes, consider the following.
 You may also want to bypass the 24-70mm f/4 lens and look at the 24-240mm.
 As I said earlier, a large focal range will usually sacrifice some clarity around the edges, so keep that in mind.

-This is your lens if you just want one lens to cover the range from 24mm to above 200mm.
+The FE 24-240mm 3.5-6.3 is your lens if you just want one lens to cover the range from 24mm to above 200mm.
 This variable-aperture & optically-stabilized lens is really compact & light given its focal range.
 It does have a variable aperture, so you’ll only be able to open up to f/6.3 at the longer focal lengths.
 This lens is also lacking the lens coatings & extra low dispersion elements that the more expensive lenses offer.
 But it’s smaller and cheaper, so depending on your use it may be a great option.
 This lens is 3.2″ x 4.7″ and weighs 27.5 ounces.
-Check it out on Amazon for a deal at $898.

 I thought you just said to carry zoom lenses instead of primes to give you a larger focal range?